Note: The links below will

 What distant star is only as large as a city on Earth, yet weighs more than a

-million times what Earth does?
-A !
+neutron star!
 A new one has been discovered in deep space - but

 this one has a wobbly spin that distorts its shape.

-at have discovered evidence of in 2-billion-year-old rocks.
+oxygen levels in 2-billion-year-old rocks.
 This provides a clue into the

-early atmosphere of the .
+early atmosphere of the Earth.

-2 August 2000 - 's 2003 Mars rover will
+2 August 2000 - NASA's 2003 Mars rover will

-Britain's 2004 mission (first reported here
+Britain's 2004 Beagle 2 mission (first reported here

-almost exactly 1 year ago) will with the American rover!
-Our
+almost exactly 1 year ago) will share

 spaceprobe